italia/eudi-wallet-it-docs/docs/en/trust.rst

 Entity Configuration Leaves and Intermediates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to the previously defined claims, the Entity Configuration of the Leaves and of the Intermediate Entities use the following parameters:
+In addition to the previously defined claims, the Entity Configuration of the Leaves and of the Intermediate Entities uses the following parameters:

 .. list-table::